designmynight/designmynight-developers/hugo/content/faqs/booking-widget-faqs/index.md

 ## How to customise the wording of the "Make an Enquiry" header and "Enquire Now" button

 As standard, the widget comes with "Make an Enquiry" as the header and "Enquire Now" on the button.
-Your web developer will be able to amend the wording of these should you wish (for example, if all your booking types are set to auto-confirm, you may wish to have the button say "Book Now").
+Your web developer will be able to amend the wording of these should you wish (for example, if all your booking types are set to [auto-confirm only](https://collins.uservoice.com/knowledgebase/articles/973384-booking-types-setting-up-an-auto-confirm-only-bo), you may wish to have the button say "Book Now").

-Your web developer will need to create images that you would like the replace the Header/Button with.
-You web developer will then need to override the CSS of the specific [form element](http://developers.designmynight.com/booking-widget/#styling-the-form).
+Your web developer will need to create images that you would like to replace the Header/Button with.
+Your web developer will then need to override the CSS of the specific [form element](http://developers.designmynight.com/booking-widget/#styling-the-form).

 If you are replacing the image of the header: